IBEW Aptitude Test

 The Reading Section Is Easier But Timed Tightly

-Reading is 36 questions in 30 minutes.
-Roughly 50 seconds per question including reading time.
+Reading is 36 questions in 51 minutes, spread across four passages — roughly 85 seconds per question including reading time.
 The trick is reading the question first, then scanning the passage.
-Most people fail reading because of time, not understanding.
+People lose points here by dwelling on one passage and starving the rest, not because the material is hard.

 What Score Do You Actually Need?